KrisKasprzak/EBYTE/README.md

 <li> Line of sight ideal, but my personal testing, transmission still successful with some obstructions</li>
 <li> Slow air data rates can improve range, but due to longer transmission time, how often data can be sent will be sacrificed</li>
 <li> Consider high gain antennas (can be purchased from the manufacturer) see their web site for details</li>
+<li> The data sheet says for max range, power the units with 5.0 volts (keep 3V3 on the signal lines).
+I personaly found little range differene with higher supply voltage</li>
+ <li> The data sheet says for max range, set the air data rate to 2.4 bps.
+I personaly found little range differene with low data rates, and low data rates may limit how often you can send data. </li>
 </ul>

 <b><h3>Data transmission packets</b></h3>